National Insurance Thresholds

 a) The Lower Earning Limit (or LEL)

 If you earn between the Lower Earning Limit and the Primary Threshold you will get National Insurance ‘credits’ – that is you will be entitled to some basic National Insurance benefits, but won’t actually pay any National Insurance.
-These limits are respectively £112 and £155 per week for 2016/17 (and 2015/16).
+The LEL is £123 per week for 2022/23.
+The Primary Threshold for 2022/23 is £190 per week to 5 July 2022 rsing to £242 per week from 6 July 2022.

 b) The Primary Threshold (sometimes called the Primary Earnings Threshold)